by Sasha Ryu

-Three years ago, Leonardis applied for the same position, and the five Monte Sereno councilmembers at the time unanimously rejected him – reportedly due to several of the same issues locals have recently pointed out.
+Three years ago, Leonardis applied for the same position, and was unanimously rejected by all five of the council members at the time – reportedly due to several of the same issues locals have recently pointed out.

 Monte Sereno’s former city manager, Terry Blount, had over 17 years of experience working as a planner for West Hollywood, Berkeley, Martinez, and Mountain View.
 In contrast to Blount, none of Leonardis’s previous work ties directly to city management.